Steven Pinker: Linguistic career

 In 1990 Pinker, with Paul Bloom, published a paper arguing that the human language faculty must have evolved through natural selection.
-The article provided arguments for a continuity-based view of language evolution, contrary to then-current discontinuity-based theories that see language as suddenly appearing with the advent of Homo sapiens as a kind of evolutionary accident.
-This discontinuity-based view was prominently argued by two main authorities, linguist Noam Chomsky and Stephen Jay Gould.
+The article argued for a continuity-based view of language evolution, contrary to then-current discontinuity-based theories that see language as suddenly appearing with the advent of Homo sapiens as a kind of evolutionary accident.
+This discontinuity-based view was prominently held by two main authorities, linguist Noam Chomsky and Stephen Jay Gould.
 The paper became widely cited and created renewed interest in the evolutionary prehistory of language, and has been credited with shifting the central question of the debate from "did language evolve?" to "how did language evolve?"
-The article also presaged Pinker's argument in The Language Instinct.

 In 2006 Pinker provided to Alan Dershowitz, a personal friend of Pinker's who was Jeffrey Epstein's defense attorney, Pinker's own interpretation of the wording of a federal law pertaining to the enticement of minors into illegal sex acts via the internet.
 Dershowitz included Pinker's opinion in a letter to the court during proceedings that resulted in a plea deal in which all federal sex trafficking charges against Epstein were dropped.
-In 2019, Pinker stated that he was unaware of the nature of the charges against Epstein, and that he engaged in an unpaid favor for his Harvard colleague Dershowitz, as he had regularly done.
-He stated in an interview with BuzzFeed News that he regrets writing the letter.
-Pinker says he never received money from Epstein and met with him three times over more than a dozen years, and said he could never stand Epstein and tried to keep his distance.
+In 2019, Pinker said he was unaware of the nature of the charges against Epstein, and that he did an unpaid favor for Dershowitz, as he had regularly done.
+He said in an interview with BuzzFeed News that he regrets writing the letter.
+Pinker has said he never received money from Epstein, met with him three times over more than a dozen years, could never stand Epstein, and tried to keep his distance.